 Lincoln Meadows, purchased by the Town of Sudbury in two parcels in 1965 and 1971, is located at the base of Round Hill.
 Lincoln Meadows and the surrounding areas include fields, marsh, woodland, ponds, and streams.
 Many kinds of plants and small animals are found in the wetland and upland terrain of Lincoln Meadows.
 It is situated in a major flyway where migratory birds can be observed in spring and fall.

 Round Hill was purchased in 1964 by the Sudbury Valley Trustees, Inc., a private land trust.
 A glacial remnant of the Ice Age, it stands at an elevation of 227 feet above sea level and is the most prominent geological feature of the area.
 Round Hill is not part of the Lincoln Meadows property.

 Both Lincoln Meadows and Round Hill are managed by the Sudbury Conservation Commission for quiet recreational use by the public and are subject to the regulations adopted by the Commission.
-Parking can be found at 190 Lincoln Rd.

 Lincoln Meadows Garden and Viticulture Program

 Lincoln Meadows features the Sudbury Community Gardens and an experimental program for viticulture.
 The program exists for gardeners who like to grow vegetables and flowers in the summer in a sunny location with rich soil.
 Garden plots exist in the organic and inorganic sections of the property.
 Plots are also available for residents of neighboring towns.